 The film recycling process is so easy, you could do it in your sleep.
 Here’s three simple steps to get it done:

 - Find a recycler.
 If they recycle plastic, they recycle #1PETE.
 It’s the most common and simple plastic to recycle.

-- Add a recycling symbol to your art template, or somewhere on all your films.
-(You can always tape over it for printing)
+- Add the #1PETE recycling symbol to the art template, or somewhere on all the films.
+(You can always tape over it for printing.)